CumulusNetworks/docs/content/guides/production-ready-automation/Integration-Guide.md

 1. Plan a permanent dedicated GitLab Runner simulation host machine.
 Review system requirements and package dependencies.
 2. Install GitLab Runner and package dependencies (see {{<link title="Example Install Scripts" text="Example Install Scripts">}} )
-3. {{<link text="Register GitLab Runner to the project" title="#Install and register the gitlab-runner to your project" >}}.
+3. {{<link text="Register GitLab Runner to the project" title="#install and register gitlab runner" >}}.
 Pause GitLab Runner on the project until the rest of the supporting CI/CD scripts are in place.
 Disable shared and public runners for the project.
 4. Evaluate the example CI pipeline design and stages.
 Use the `.gitlab-ci.yml` file as an example.
 5. Place your `.gitlab-ci.yml` file in the root of your project.
 6. Determine the CI scripts required for each job from your `.gitlab-ci.yml` file.